Nimisha88/MyPrivateBlockChain/README.md

   * .gitignore - Files that were ignored in commit
   * package.json - Contains list of installable dependencies needed to run the application locally
   * app.js - Webservice scripting to handle API requests asynchronously
-  * BlockchainController - Ensure only one instance of chain and routes requests according to enp points
+  * BlockchainController - Ensure only one instance of chain and routes requests according to end points
   * src/
     * block.js - Class to define block
     * blockchain.js - Class to define blockchain